 Our commitment to energy sufficiency

-Green driving and parking techniques, sustainable buildings, and solar panels are just some of the ways we’re cutting our energy consumption in response to the global energy crisis.
-The aim is energy sufficiency, sometimes called energy sobriety—meeting energy needs without excess.
+Green driving and parking techniques, sustainable buildings, and solar panels are just some of the ways we’re cutting our energy consumption in response to climate change and sourcing challenges.

 An ambitious goal

-As one of France’s biggest energy consumers, SNCF has been committed to responsible energy consumption for years.
-Our goal?
-Cut our energy consumption by 10% by the end of 2024.
+As one of France’s largest energy consumers, SNCF has long been committed to responsible energy consumption.
+Its efforts focus on:

-less energy consumption one year after the launch of our energy sufficiency plan
+energy use after implementing the first 2022-2023 energy sufficiency plan

 Environmental benefits, economic benefits

-- doing our part in French efforts to manage energy supplies
+- Supports national efforts to manage energy supplies

 Easing our climate impact